theskyinflames/sshexecutor/README.md

 ### Go version
 The Go version employed has been go1.12.6 with modules enabled

+## Do you think this is useful? back me up
+Think and build this tool, has taken part of my time and effort.
+If you find it useful, and you think I deserve it, you can invite me a coffee :-)

 <a href="https://www.buymeacoffee.com/jaumearus" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>